top of page

 Welcome to Chicago Alliance for Animals

-We believe every animal deserves respect, protection, and freedom from harm — and we work every day to make that a reality, and create lasting change for animals — across Chicagoland and beyond.
+We believe every animal deserves dignity, protection, companionship, and freedom from harm and intense confinement — and we work every day to make that a reality and create lasting change for animals across Chicagoland and beyond.

 Forest Path